|NRTIs, in particular, d4T and ddI (highest risk in combination)

 - Prolonged NRTI use (particularly d4T and ddI)

-- Coadminstration of TDF with metformin
+- Co-administration of TDF with metformin

 - Overdose of propylene glycol

-- CD4 T lymphocyte count <350 cells/mm3
+- CD4 count <350 cells/mm3

 - Acquired riboflavin or thiamine deficiency

-- Possibly, pregnancy
+- Possibly pregnancy

-Avoid d4T and ddI individually and especially in combination in an ARV regimen.
+- Avoid d4T and ddI individually and especially in combination in an ARV regimen.

-Monitor for clinical manifestations of lactic acidosis and promptly adjust therapy.
+- Monitor for clinical manifestations of lactic acidosis and promptly adjust therapy.

-Measurement of serum lactate is not recommended.
+- Measurement of serum lactate is not recommended.

-Obtain blood lactate level;a additional diagnostic evaluations should include serum bicarbonate and anion gap and/or arterial blood gas, amylase and lipase, serum albumin, and hepatic transaminases.
+- Obtain blood lactate level;a additional diagnostic evaluations should include serum bicarbonate and anion gap and/or arterial blood gas, amylase and lipase, serum albumin, and hepatic transaminases.

-|Lactate 2.1–5.0 mmol/L (confirmed with second test):
+|Lactate 2.1–5.0 mmol/L (Confirmed with Second Test):

-Consider replacing ddI and d4T with other ARVs.
+- Consider replacing ddI and d4T with other ARVs.

-Following resolution of clinical and laboratory abnormalities, resume therapy, either with an NRTI-sparing regimen or a revised NRTI-containing regimen instituted with caution, using NRTIs less likely to inhibit mitochondria (ABC or TDF preferred; possibly FTC or 3TC); and monthly monitoring of lactate for at least 3 months.
+Following resolution of clinical and laboratory abnormalities, resume therapy, either with an NRTI-sparing regimen or a revised NRTI-containing regimen instituted with caution, using NRTIs less likely to inhibit mitochondria (ABC or TDF preferred; possibly FTC or 3TC),and monthly monitoring of lactate for at least 3 months.